jiamings/tsong.me/_pages/about.md

 ---

 Ph.D., Computer Science <br/>
-Research Scientist, NVIDIA <br/>
+Research Scientist, Luma AI <br/>
-<a href="assets/pdf/jiaming_cv.pdf" target="_blank"><b>Curriculum Vitae</b></a>
+<a href="assets/pdf/jiaming_cv.pdf" target="_blank"><b>Curriculum Vitae (outdated)</b></a>

 ----

+I am a research scientist in [Luma AI](https://lumalabs.ai/), where I am working on foundation models for 3D.

+Before that, I was:
-I am a research scientist in the Deep Imagination Research (DIR) team of NVIDIA Research.
+- A research scientist in the Deep Imagination Research (DIR) group of NVIDIA Research.
+I worked on NVIDIA AI Foundations, specifically the [Picasso project](https://www.nvidia.com/en-us/gpu-cloud/picasso/).

-My recent research focus is on diffusion models.
-I created the earliest [accelerated algorithm for diffusion models](https://arxiv.org/abs/2010.02502) that is widely used in recent generative AI systems including [DALL-E 2](https://cdn.openai.com/papers/dall-e-2.pdf), [Imagen](https://imagen.research.google/paper.pdf), [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion), and [ERNIE-ViLG 2.0](https://arxiv.org/abs/2210.15257).
-I co-authored [the paper](https://arxiv.org/abs/2108.01073) that is the foundation of [Stable Diffusion's img2img method](https://github.com/CompVis/stable-diffusion/blob/main/README.md#image-modification-with-stable-diffusion).
-I aim to further [democratize the use of diffusion models for general applications](https://arxiv.org/abs/2201.11793), such as super-resolution, inpainting, and [JPEG restoration](https://arxiv.org/abs/2209.11888).
+- A research scientist in the Learning and Perception Research (LPR) group of NVIDIA Research.
+I was the first author of an ICLR 2023 and an ICML 2023 paper and also collaborated on various other papers.

-Prior to joining NVIDIA, I was a postdoc in Computer Science in Stanford University working with [Stefano Ermon](http://cs.stanford.edu/~ermon).
-I completed my [Ph.D.](assets/pdf/jiaming_thesis.pdf) in Computer Science at Stanford University advised by Stefano as well.
+- A postdoc in Computer Science in Stanford University working with [Stefano Ermon](http://cs.stanford.edu/~ermon).
+- [Ph.D.](assets/pdf/jiaming_thesis.pdf) in Computer Science at Stanford University advised by Stefano as well.
-I did my undergrad in the Department of Computer Science and Technology, Tsinghua University, where I worked with [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/index.shtml) and [Lawrence Carin](http://people.ee.duke.edu/~lcarin).
+- Undergrad in the Department of Computer Science and Technology, Tsinghua University, where I worked with [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/index.shtml) and [Lawrence Carin](http://people.ee.duke.edu/~lcarin).

+My "generative AI" qualifications:
+- I created DDIM, the earliest [accelerated algorithm for diffusion models](https://arxiv.org/abs/2010.02502).
+DDIM is widely used in recent generative AI systems including [DALL-E 2](https://cdn.openai.com/papers/dall-e-2.pdf), [Imagen](https://imagen.research.google/paper.pdf), [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion), and [ERNIE-ViLG 2.0](https://arxiv.org/abs/2210.15257).
+- I co-authored [the paper](https://arxiv.org/abs/2108.01073) that is the foundation of [Stable Diffusion's img2img method](https://github.com/CompVis/stable-diffusion/blob/main/README.md#image-modification-with-stable-diffusion).
+- I also [democratized the use of diffusion models for general applications](https://arxiv.org/abs/2201.11793), such as super-resolution, inpainting, and [JPEG restoration](https://arxiv.org/abs/2209.11888).

 **Email**: jiaming [dot] tsong [atgmaildotcom]